 Frequent vomiting or diarrhoea

-Sick pets can be the cause of panic.
-They are often reluctant to show any symptoms at all and may only be sick or in pain for a short time before they are able to return to their normal demeanor.
+Sick pets can be the cause of panic in pet owners and pet sitters.
+Pets are often reluctant to show any symptoms at all and may only be sick or in pain for a short time before they are able to return to their normal demeanor.
 Vomiting or diarrhoea can be a sign of an illness, but it is not necessarily the reason your pet is sick.
 It is important to treat sick pets properly in order to avoid more serious complications.

 Detect blood in the urine or faeces